El-Drago11/EL-Drago11/README.md

 I build fast, scalable, and real-time web applications.

-With experience in MERN stack and modern tools, I’ve developed on SAS based platforms and worked on chat systems, and performance-heavy applications that handle real users — not just demos.
+With experience in MERN stack and modern tools, developed SAS based platforms and worked on chat systems, and performance-heavy applications that handle real users — not just demos.

 💡 I care about clean architecture, smooth UX, and efficient APIs.
 ⚡ Real-time systems and optimization are where I enjoy working the most.